ooddle

 Community and motivation

 The social layer is Strava's secret weapon.
 Kudos, club challenges, and segment competition create real motivation.
 For many athletes, the accountability of knowing teammates will see their workout is a meaningful driver of consistency.
-The community can be supportive and surprisingly close-knit for an app.
+The community can be supportive and surprisingly close-knit for an app of its scale.

 Where Strava Falls Short